UK weather: Britain braces for cold snap – but is snow forecast for the UK?

 Met Office meteorologist Alex Deakin said: “Bit more in the way of wet weather coming into eastern counties by the time we get to Saturday.
 Despite the cold conditions, most of this will still be rain, but there’s a little bit of white mixed in there so a little bit of snow is possible, certainly some sleety conditions are likely.”

-He added that further west and further north it is expected to remain dry.
+The forecaster didn’t predict a huge amount of snowfall and said it was unlikely to be disruptive.
+He added further west and further north it is expected to remain dry.

-Met Office chief meteorologist Frank Saunders said: “High-pressure is set to move in, bringing along with it easterly winds, low temperatures and an increasing risk of wintry hazards like snow and ice. “
+Chief meteorologist Frank Saunders said: “High-pressure is set to move in, bringing along with it easterly winds, low temperatures and an increasing risk of wintry hazards like snow and ice.”

-While easterly winds may cause a particularly cold spell, he said this will not be another “Beast from the East”, after blistering Scandinavian winds saw temperatures drop to -14C in 2018.
+But he added this would not be another “Beast from the East” after blistering Scandinavian winds saw temperatures drop to -14C in 2018.

 This cold snap follows volatile weather in January, which was categorised as the fifth sunniest on record by the forecaster - although colder than average - while many parts of the UK were battered by storms.